• Skip to main content

 Deluxe Rooms come with one queen bed, one king bed, or two queen beds.

-Our king room in the El Tovar Hotel at the Grand Canyon was located on the 1st floor near the rim of the Grand Canyon.
+We stayed in room 6444, a one king bedroom located on the 1st floor near the rim of the Grand Canyon.
 Our room had a comfortable king-size bed, writing desk, television with a wide range of channels, two comfortable chairs and table along with the on-suite bathroom with a bathtub/shower, sink, and toilet.

 The bathroom has Xanterra El Tovar bath products including soap, lotion, shampoo, and conditioner that are nicely scented.